My Six Chuter Paragon PPC Adventure!

 Sad News for N90135 - The N.O.V.A.
 Cop-Ter

 On December 5, 2016, the engine on the N.O.V.A.
 Cop-Ter seized and is now no longer operational.
 I have been weighing my options for a long time, and after much thought, I have decided to get into PPC (powered parachute) flying and to buy a Six Chuter PPC instead of fixing the N.O.V.A.
 Cop-Ter.
-If all goes according to plan, I will be up and flying my Paragon AM PPC before the summer of 2018.
+If all goes according to plan, I will be up and flying my Paragon AM PPC by the summer of 2018.
 See the "Six Chuter Paragon AM" link at the top of this page to learn more.